 I do understand that a destination can be completely different when you leave the tourist area.
 You can learn more about a country’s language and culture by venturing farther out.
 However, I don’t want to avoid the tourist areas just to seem hip and cool.
 When I go to Paris, I’m going to the Eiffel Tower.
 Period.

 One time, I asked on social media for restaurant recommendations in New York City for a special anniversary dinner.
 For every recommendation by someone, there was a counter-argument by someone else that the restaurant was too touristy.
 We ended up choosing a restaurant that was deemed too touristy by some, but it was the best Italian food we’ve ever tasted.

 Maybe it’s because we have three kids, or maybe we would be the same without kids.
 My family’s style of traveling on vacation is planning just one major activity per day, and keeping the rest of the day’s schedule open.
 We may return to our hotel, or add something we hadn’t planned we found along the way.
 For each trip, we pick our top 3-4 priorities that we absolutely must see.
 If we see more, it’s a bonus.

 To some people, that sounds wasteful and lazy.
 But for us, it helps us enjoy what we see and avoid exhaustion.
-Other families might be very bored with that kind of schedule.
+My brother’s family, on the other hand, would be very bored with that kind of schedule.
 But, to each his own!